DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Developer Settings
 ``````````````````

-If the Developer setting is enabled, then these additional settings are
+If `Developer Mode`_ is enabled, then these additional settings are presented:
-presented:

 .. include:: tbl-settings-developer.rst